Blotch3D/Blotch3D/readme.md

 note the MonoGame version being discussed.
 Documentation of earlier versions may not be compatible with the latest.

+Reference documentation of Blotch3D (classes, methods, fields, properties, etc.) is available through Visual Studio IntelliSense and in "doc/Blotch3D.chm" (which includes this readme as its first section).
+Note: To support Doxygen documentation generator, links in the IntelliSense comments are preceded with '\#'.

 Note that to support all the platforms there are certain limitations in MonoGame.
 Currently, creating multiple 3D windows can be buggy---unless you do it from separate processes.
 Also, there is no official